PocoLocus/social-media/Readme.txt

 Overview:
-This project is a minimalistic social media platform built with Django framework, that allows usersto sign up, create posts and engage with others through comments.
-It integrates features suchas user registration and authentication, user profile management and content creation and categorization using tags.
+This project is a minimalistic social media platform built with Django framework, that allows users to sign up, create posts and engage with others through comments.
+It integrates features such as user registration and authentication, user profile management and content creation and categorization using tags.

 Key Features:
 - User Authentication & Profiles: Custom user model with profile pictures and authentication using Django auth app (signup, login, logout).